alfremedpal/PandasBasketball/README.md

 ### Optional Arguments
 The `get_player()` method supports two optional arguments:
-- numeric - returns the data frame with its columns alreay comverted to numeric
+- `numeric` - returns the data frame with its columns alreay converted to numeric
-- s_index - returns the data frame with its column 'Season' as the index
+- `s_index` - returns the data frame with its column 'Season' as the index

 Both are set to `False` by deault.